Yuteoctober/opennftmarketplace/README.md

-OpenNFT is a mock market place for buying and sell NFT like OpenSea.
+OpenNFT is a mock market place for buying and selling NFT like OpenSea.

 here is a link to live app https://opennft.netlify.app/